 Property Management and Leasing Fees.
-Property management and leasing fees increased by \$1.5 million, or 9%, primarily due to acquisition of the SFR property management business, which was part of the GBC Acquisition.
+Property management and leasing fees increased by \$5.3 million, or 37%, primarily due to acquisition of the SFR property management business, which was part of the GBC Acquisition, and an increase in the number of multifamily and workforce and affordable housing properties under management.